mmm111mmm/inacityinthefuture/02-methods/01-methods.md

+# Methods

+We will use methods to reduce this duplication that we mentioned previously.

-# What does a method look like?
+## What does a method look like?

 You know what they look like.
 But you don't know you know.